secretstartups/handbook/sales/training/field-certification/tam/index.html.md

 </figure>

 ## Onboarding Customers for Success Learning Path
-This is the first learning path in development for TAMs which will consist of 4 courses.
+This is the first learning path in development for TAMs which will consist of five courses.
 The learning objectives for each course are outlined below.

+**Course 1: SALSA-TAM Meeting**
+* Identify roles & responsibilities in the SALSA-TAM Meeting
+* Review SALSA-TAM Meeting best practices
+* Leverage tools during call

-**Course 1: Transition to the Account**
+**Course 2: Transition to the Account**
 * Differentiate between when a TAM should get involved in Commercial and Enterprise accounts
 * Review the customer use case with SAL and SA
 * Analyze the customer’s background
 * Identify gaps in understanding for planning phase

-**Course 2: Kickoff the Customer Engagement**
+**Course 3: Kickoff the Customer Engagement**
 * Define current and desired state for customer
 * Customize and send TAM Welcome email
 * Conduct pre-kickoff activities